WeTransfer/WeScan/README.md

 }
 ```

-3. Simply present the ImageScannerController in your `ViewController`
+3. Simply present the `ImageScannerController` instance on your `ViewController`

 ```swift
 // Somewhere on your ViewController